 WHAT SHOULD I BRING?

 Please bring with you a detailed list of any current medication.
 For young infants, a drink or bottle in case they are thirsty and a non-messy snack for toddlers (raisins or rice cakes seem to work well!)

 WHAT IF I HAVE TO CANCEL?

 Please give at least 24 hrs notice of a cancellation.
 Cancelling an appointment at the last minute or not attending an appointment means that someone else who needs an urgent appointment cannot be fitted in.
 If you are in a lot of pain, an extra few days wait can be intolerable.
-We do understand that problems arise and that, sometimes, it is not possible to give advanced warning of a missed appointment.
+I do understand that problems arise and that, sometimes, it is not possible to give advanced warning of a missed appointment.
 The full appointment fee is charged for a cancellation we cannot fill or for a missed appointment.
-Health insurance usually does not cover missed appointments or cancellations so those having treatment under health insurance cover usually need to pay for a missed appointment themselves.
+Health insurance may not cover missed appointments or cancellations so those having treatment under health insurance cover usually need to pay for a missed appointment themselves.

 If you (or your child) are unwell and are unsure whether treatment would be beneficial, please phone to speak to us as soon as possible as treatment can frequently be beneficial even if a patient has chest or ear infection at the time.